chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/using-addons.md

 Controls allowed us to quickly verify different inputs to a component.
 In this case a long string.
 This reduces the work required to discover UI problems.

-Now let's fix the issue with overflowing by adding a style to `Task.vue`:
+Now let's fix the issue with overflowing by adding a style to `task.component.ts`:

 ```diff:title=src/app/components/task.component.ts
 <input